 Regulations of HF Markets/HotForex

-If you care about transparency, look at public documents: terms and conditions, privacy policy and details about fees.
+If transparency concerns you, check public documents: terms and conditions, the privacy policy, and details about fees.
 I usually compare those sections across several brokers before deciding.
-Also, remember that regulation changes by country — now, regarding this broker we have:
+Moreover, remember that regulation varies by country; that said, with regard to this broker we have:

 - It is regulated by the Cyprus Securities and Exchange Commission under license number 183/12.

-- HF Markets is regulated by the Financial Conduct Authority of the United Kingdom (FCA) under license number 801701.
+- HF Markets is regulated by the UK Financial Conduct Authority (FCA) under license number 801701.

 - HFM is regulated by the Financial Sector Conduct Authority (FSCA) under license number 46632.